conda/ceps/cep-incremental-repodata.md

 re-verified without re-reading (or retaining) the beginning of the file, if the client remembers an intermediate checksum.

-When `repodata.json` changes, the server wil truncate the `"metadata"` line, appending new patches, a new metadata line, and a new trailing checksum.
+When `repodata.json` changes, the server wil truncate the next-to-last `"metadata"` line, appending new patches, a new metadata line, and a new trailing checksum.

 When the client wants new data, it issues a single HTTP Range request from the bytes offset of the beginning of the penultimate `"metadata"` line, to the end